 WHAT MARIAN DID NEXT

-Marian graduated from King’s College for Women, with her BA, the next year, in 1934, and took up teaching in the family hometown of Blackpool.
+Marian graduated from King’s College for Women, with her BA, the next year, in 1934, most probably followed up with teacher training in Paddington, and then, we are assuming, took up teaching in the family hometown of Blackpool, at the Palatine Central School.

 If our research above is correct, Marian married a Blackpool baker (and a son of baker) in 1945, Norman Anthony Howsley (who had served with the Royal Signal Corps during WW2) and whose younger brother was a Japanese PoW in Borneo from 1942.
 That news came through after 13 months of silence.
 Norman was also an Associate of the Trinity College of Music, London and the London College of Music (having qualified in 1934).
 As was the rule in those days, she would have had to cease teaching on marriage.